 Upcoming and Current events...

-Warrenville residents are invited to a second document shredding with electronic recycling event taking place on September 18th at Bower Elementary School.
-Paper documents limited to three (3) banker sized boxes or standard paper grocery bags.
-Electronic recycling is free, except for certain larger items that require a PRE-paid voucher (online).
+Warrenville residents are invited to a second document shredding with electronic recycling event taking place on September 18th at Bower Elementary School from 9a.m. to 12 noon (or until trucks reach capacity, whichever occurs first).
+Paper documents are limited to three (3) banker-sized boxes or standard paper grocery bags.
+Electronic recycling is free except for certain larger items that will require a PRE-paid voucher (online).
 Payment will NOT be accepted at the event.

 Our Success Stories...

 Coffee for Champions (formerly Cop on Rooftop) to benefit Special Olympics IL